221 Laurier Avenue East

 About Inter Pares:

-Founded in Ottawa in 1975, Inter Pares works with its international counterparts — local and national activist organizations — to help communities confront injustice, implement solutions, develop innovative initiatives, and advocate to governments.
-Inter Pares is also committed to engaging Canadians in the struggle for global justice and equalityThe charity specifically focuses on issues surrounding women's equality, peace and democracy, food sovereignty, economic justice, health, and migration.
+Founded 1975, Inter Pares works with international counterparts — local and national activist organizations — to help communities confront injustice, implement solutions, and develop innovative initiatives.
+Inter Pares is also committed to engaging Canadians in the struggle for global justice and equality.
+The charity specifically focuses on six issues of women's equality, peace and democracy, food sovereignty, economic justice, health, and migration.
+Its head office is in Ottawa, ON.

 Peace and Democracy: Through this program, Inter Pares works to protect and enforce freedom of expression, human rights, and Indigenous and ethnic rights.
-Together with 65 Canadian organizations, Inter Pares joined the call to publicly condemn state-sponsored violence and the speech of President Duterte in the Philippines by sending a joint letter to President Trudeau, in F2020.

 My anchor